YaroslavMykhalkiv/REST_API_TAF_1/DEVLOG.md

 - Added 2 Test Runners for the new feature files and 1 Runner for executing all tests.
 - Implemented the ability to run tests using specific tags.
 - Wrote the initial `README.md` file.
+- Implemented JSON and DataTable object handling with AI assistance